jianqiuz/CyberneticN/README.md

 # cyberneticN

-This repository is archived for manuscript **"A cybernetic approach for modeling dynamic nitrogen biogeochemical transformations".** There major modeling components are included:
+This repository is archived for manuscript **"The cybernetic approach to modeling dynamic regulation of nitrogen biogeochemical transformations
+".** There major modeling components are included:

 * Dual substrate competition between Denitrification and DNRA